Hugo Savinovich: Professional wrestling career

+Announcer and commentator

+Savinovich began announcing in 1984 for WWC when he replaced Rickin Sánchez.
+He did play-by-play in English for the WWC.
+He quit the WWC in 1991 to join the rival American Wrestling Federation.
+Savinovich worked briefly in 1994 for a series of TV tapings for the International Wrestling Association.
+He worked at World Wrestling Entertainment in 1994 until 2011, when his contract was not renewed.
+Savinovich then worked for Lucha Underground from 2014 to 2018.
+He joined Lucha Libre AAA Worldwide in 2017 until being released in August 2024.

+Savinovich serves as commentator for Global Wrestling Evolution (GWE) in the Republic of Panama.

 Controversies

 Savinovich reported in November 2019 that WWE wrestlers were kidnapped in Saudi Arabia.
 WWE lawyer Jerry McDevitt denied Savinovich's version of the events in July 2020.

 In August 2020, while promoting an interview with wrestler Karrion Kross, Savinovich claimed in a live broadcast that Kross had allegedly been a hitman for the mob in his youth.
 Hours later, Savinovich retracted the statement and apologized to Kross, stating that there was a mistranslation of his words into English.
 However, video of the interview disputed this.
 Súper Luchas denied that Kross had been a real killer in his youth, stating that Savinovich only wanted to generate money for his YouTube channel Lucha Libre Online by exaggerating stories.
 Savinovich later claimed that Kross called him quite angrily to ask for an explanation for his words.

 During 2020 he started many auctions with the stated goal of trying to raise money for poor communities.
 However, this has been questioned since less money has been sent to the beneficiaries and also due to the delivery of that money to other evangelical pastors led by Savinovich.